zenstruck/assert/README.md

 [![Code Coverage](https://codecov.io/gh/zenstruck/assert/branch/1.x/graph/badge.svg?token=R7OHYYGPKM)](https://codecov.io/gh/zenstruck/assert)

 This library allows dependency-free test assertions.
-When using a PHPUnit-based test library (PHPUnit itself, pest, Codeception), failed assertions are automatically converted to PHPUnit failures and successful assertions are added to PHPUnit's successful assertion count.
+When using a PHPUnit-based test library (PHPUnit itself, Pest, Codeception), failed assertions are automatically converted to PHPUnit failures and successful assertions are added to PHPUnit's successful assertion count.

 This library differs from other popular assertion libraries ([webmozart/assert](https://github.com/webmozarts/assert) & [beberlei/assert](https://github.com/beberlei/assert)) in that it is purely for _test assertions_ opposed to what these libraries provide: _type safety assertions_.

-With the exception of [Throws Assertion](#throws-assertion) (which provides a nice API for making exception assertions), this library is really only useful for 3rd party libraries that would like to provide test assertions but not have a direct dependency on a specific test library.
+With the exception of the [Expectation API](#expectation-api) (specifically, the [Throws Expectation](#throws-expectation) which provides a nice API for making exception assertions), this library is really only useful for 3rd party libraries that would like to provide test assertions but not have a direct dependency on a specific test library.

 ## Installation